7 Best Lightweight Running Shoes in 2024

 What makes it the best?

 Runners searching for a lightweight and light-in-the-pocket shoe can’t go wrong with Saucony Axon 3.
-It stood out in our lab and actual runs as a high-performance shoe with low weight and a low price tag.
+It stood out in our lab tests and runs as a high-performance shoe with low weight and a low price tag.
 At only $100, it’s $37 cheaper than the average running shoe and offers unmatched value with its premium comfort, light build, and lasting durability.

 Axon 3’s airy construction results in less burdened strides, allowing us to pick up the pace.
 Our scales reveal it’s only 8.6 oz (244g), 8.3% lighter than the average running shoe.
 Adding to its weightless feel is the well-ventilated upper that scored a high 4/5 on our breathability test.